 This is a delicate balance to walk, holding both Jesus’ death and his resurrection in equal measure.
 To lean too much in either direction risks minimizing the other.
 But there is something of the interplay of these two, sadness and brightness, that we know deep in our own bodies.
 We’ve all felt a kind of “sad brightness.”

 When the vacation ends and the family returns to their homes.

 When summer is over and a new school year starts.

 When you see the marks on the doorframe measuring a year’s worth of growth.

 There’s a sadness behind every bright spot.
-Perhaps a gift of Lent is reminding us that this is okay; that it’s at the heart of our story.
+The journey of Lent reminds us that this is okay, that it is a deep truth of life and is at the heart of our Christian story.
 Even the risen Christ had wounds.

 The great Orthodox theologian, Alexander Schmemann, describes the hope of Lenten worship this way,

 “Little by little we begin to understand, or rather to feel, that this sadness is indeed ‘bright,’ that a mysterious transformation is about to take place in us…All that which seemed so tremendously important to us as to fill our mind, that state of anxiety which has virtually become our second nature, disappear somewhere and we begin to feel free, light and happy.
-It is not the noisy and superficial happiness which comes and goes twenty times a day and is so fragile and fugitive; it is a deep happiness which comes not from a single and particular reason but from our soul having, in the words of Dostoevsky, touched ‘another world.’
+It is not the noisy and superficial happiness which comes and goes twenty times a day and is so fragile and fugitive; it is a deep happiness which comes not from a single and particular reason but from our soul having…touched ‘another world.’
 And that which it has touched is made up of light and peace and joy, of an inexpressible trust.”

 Such is the great hope of this season we enter, this story that we tell, and this life we live together.
-The life we know deep in own bones, that we pray this season will lift to our hearts.
+It is a truth we know deep in our own bones, that we pray this season will lift to our hearts.